Martin Smyth: Later political career

 In January 2005, Smyth announced he would be stepping down from Westminster at the next election to spend more time with his wife.
 He ended his House of Commons career in May 2005.
 During the election Smyth courted controversy when he and former Ulster Unionist leader Molyneaux appeared in a photograph with Democratic Unionist Party candidate Jimmy Spratt on Spratt's election literature.
 Smyth denied endorsing Spratt stating:

 People take pictures of me and they turn up in different places.
 I didn't sign any form, I didn't go out canvassing, but I was out canvassing with the only two unionist candidates who asked me.

 The candidates Smyth did canvass for were David Burnside in South Antrim and Rodney McCune in North Antrim.
 In the event neither Unionist candidate won in South Belfast, with the seat being taken by the Social Democratic and Labour Party's Alasdair McDonnell amidst a unionist vote split.

 Personal life and death

 Smyth married Kathleen Jean Johnson in 1957.
-They had three daughters, two of whom predeceased him.
+They had three daughters, one of whom predeceased him.
 Kathleen died in 2021.

 Smyth died on 22 August 2025, at the age of 94.